liuxin21/liuxin21.github.io/_posts/PDE/2017-08-21-elliptic PDE.md

-.
-ThePoissonequation is simplythe nonhomogeneoLusaplaceequation.
-It applies to problemsin massdiffusion, heat diffusion (i.e., conduction), incompressible fluid flow, etc., in whicha nonhomo- geneoustermis present.
+The Poisson equation is simply the non homogeneous Laplace equation.
+It applies to problems in mass diffusion, heat diffusion (i.e., conduction), incompressible fluid flow, etc., in which a non homogeneous term is present.